decentralized-identity/didcomm-messaging/connections.md

 ## 3. Exchange Complete

 The exchange complete message is used to confirm the exchange to the _inviter_.
-This message is required in the flow, as it marks the exchange complete.
 The _inviter_ may then invoke any protocols desired based on the context expressed via the `pthid` in the DID Exchange protocol.

 #### Example